dvdbrnds/edsteward-monorepo/PIPELINE_SUMMARY.md

 ## ✅ What Was Implemented

-Your RegulatoryTrackr application now has a **comprehensive staged deployment pipeline** that ensures **no AWS deployment without local verification and human approval**.
+Your EdSteward application now has a **comprehensive staged deployment pipeline** that ensures **no AWS deployment without local verification and human approval**.

 ### 🛡️ Key Safety Features